-Osw.
 Away!
 I have nothing to do with thee.

-Kent.
-Draw, you rascal!
-You come with letters against the King, and take Vanity the puppet's part against the royalty of her father.

-Draw, you rogue, or I'll so carbonado your shanks!
-Draw, you rascal!
-Come your ways!
+Draw, you rascal: you come with letters against the king; and take vanity the puppet's part against the royalty of her father: draw, you rogue, or I'll so carbonado your shanks: draw, you rascal; come your ways.

-Osw.
-Help, ho! murther! help!
+Help, ho! murder! help!

-Kent.
-Strike, you slave!
-Stand, rogue!
-Stand, you neat slave!
-Strike!
-[Beats him.]
+Strike, you slave; stand, rogue, stand; you neat slave, strike.